TustiWutsi/analytics_cup_research/README.md

 ## Research Track Abstract Template (max.
 500 words)
 #### Introduction
-The goal of this project is to propose a **method to analyze and evaluate the spaces controlled by an individual player in well-defined game situations**.
+The goal of this project is to propose a **method to analyze and evaluate the spaces controlled by an individual player in specific game situations**.

-My initial observation is that most existing studies leveraging Pitch Control models focus on space occupation at the team level, rather than at the individual player level.
-However, analyzing space control per player makes it possible to address several important questions:
+My initial observation is that most existing studies leveraging Pitch Control models focus on space occupation at team-level, rather than at player-level, while it enables to address several important questions:
-- How does a player position himself relative to other players (which is precisely the advantage of Pitch Control over simple positional heatmaps)?
+- How does a player position himself relative to other players ?
 - What types of spaces does a player usually control?
-What is their space control profile?
-- Are these controlled spaces relevant (i.e. reachable by a pass) and dangerous (i.e. do they increase the probability of scoring)?
+- Are these controlled spaces realistic (i.e. reachable by a pass) and dangerous (i.e. do they increase the probability of scoring)?

-This approach is especially relevant for positions that interact less with the ball, such as forwards.
-It enables a more holistic evaluation of player performance: a player who rarely touches the ball and produces few decisive actions does not necessarily have a poor game.
-They may still control accessible and dangerous spaces without being served, which in turn could highlight limitations in their teammates’ decision-making.

 #### Methods
 The methodology is structured into three main steps (each time filtering on a specific player_position and game_situation):